 The company also provides notification through stock exchange releases about:

 Taaleri prepares the financial reports it publishes regularly in compliance with IFRS (International Financial Reporting Standards), which applies within the EU.
 Taaleri reports at Group level.
-The company also has two operating segments, which are Wealth Management and Financing.
+The company also has three operating segments, which are Wealth Management, Financing and Energy.
 Activity outside of these segments are reported under “Other Business”.
 Taaleri reports on the operational development of its businesses regularly.
 Financial reports are prepared by Taaleri’s financial organisation.

 Financial reports published regularly are always preceded by a quiet period that starts 21 days before the date of publication of the next financial report.
 During this time, Taaleri does not give any comments regarding the company’s financial status, the markets, or the future outlook.
 During the quiet period, the representatives of the Group’s senior management do not meet investors, analysts or other market operators, and do not give interviews regarding the company’s financial status.
 The dates of the profit reporting are published in the investor calendar of Taaleri’s investor relations website.